mmalecki/cb-system/README.md

   * code: exit code (integer)
   * message: ``'`' command + '` exited with ' + err.code + ': ' + err.stderr``

+## Acknowledgements
+This is literally a fork of [`then-system`](https://github.com/nathan7/then-system) reworked to use callbacks.
+Whole refactor wound up being about 6 lines shorter.